hadley/adv-r/Functions.md

 * The three main components of a function.
 * How scoping works, the process that looks up values from names.
+* That everything in R is a function call, even if it doesn't look like it
 * The three ways of supplying arguments to a function, and the impact of lazy evaluation.
 * The two types of special functions: infix and replacement functions.